Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 Get matched with companies for your specific needs

-Good news: rainwater harvesting is legal in all 50 US states as of 2026.
-No state outright bans collection.
-However, roughly 19 states regulate it in some form — imposing volume caps, use restrictions, registration requirements, or design standards.
+Good news: rainwater harvesting is legal in all 50 US states as of 2026, and no state outright bans collection.
+However, a small group of states regulate it in some form, imposing volume caps, use restrictions, registration requirements, or design standards.
+Colorado and Utah remain the two most restrictive for residential storage volume, while Arkansas ties systems to plumbing-code compliance and licensed installation.

 State-by-State Regulation Snapshot